 In some cases we also depict several locations with a single symbol (for example multiple suppliers).
 The number of locations is indicated by the bracketed number on the lower-right hand side.

 This symbol denotes a supplier location of spare parts.
-In addition the index denotes the number of suppliers.
-In this case 2.
+In addition, the index denotes the number of suppliers (in this case their are two).

 Download the overview below or email us and we send you our little notebook which includes the symbols and some examples.